-Polystyrene and polyethylene are both some of the most commonly used polymers today.
+Polystyrene and polyethylene are some of the most commonly used polymers today.
 Both are impact resistant, lightweight, and available in many different forms, making them ideal for a wide variety of uses.
 With so many uses for both kinds of plastics, it’s easy to become confused about how to best utilize these products – however, these plastics have key differences that must be considered.

 Let’s take a closer look at the properties of both polyethylene and polystyrene, and identify what makes these two thermoplastics unique: